rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

-# PiZero VT100 Terminal - Enhanced Edition
+# PiVT100 Terminal - Enhanced Edition

-A VT100 terminal emulator for Raspberry Pi Zero based on PiGFX by Filippo Bergamasco, enhanced for use with a custom 60% VT100 replica case and adapter board.
+A VT100 terminal emulator for Raspberry Pi Zero, forked and refactored from PiGFX by Filippo Bergamasco, now rebranded as PiVT100 and enhanced for use with a custom 60% VT100 replica case and adapter board.

 ## Motivation

 Main motivation was that I wanted a terminal emulation for my VT100 replica.
-Emulation should start within seconds, so a bare metal implementation on a Pi zero seems to be the way to go.
-I found the PIGFX implementation by Fillippo Bergamasco and used that as a starting point for my modifications.
+Emulation should start within seconds, so a bare metal implementation on a Pi Zero seems to be the way to go.
+I found the PiGFX implementation by Fillippo Bergamasco and used that as a starting point for my modifications.
+The project has since been fully renamed and refactored to PiVT100, with all code, configuration, and documentation updated accordingly.

 Below you see the original VT100 terminal (the color has turned to yellow over the years) and my 60% replica.